dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Mockup of Alphabet
+Created Alphabet setup

-Created the Alphabet inside sketch.js.
-Will need to do some tweaking to make them look like my mockup.
-Also need to make decisions on the  box colour being fully invisible or barely visible.
-All in all this is the least amount of parameters I could conjure with the code.
+After getting some more done, I have set up all that needs to be done to finish my alphabet. i just need to enter the parameters for each letter.
+I have attempted to create an alphabet with the least amount of parameters possible, making it much easier to code.
+The interpolation animation is also very simple and satisfying as it is purely the movement of 3 rectangles.

 The three parameters I plan to have per letter:
-  * `X Line` : The X position of the vertical line
+  * `top` : The size of the top rect on the Y axis
-  * `Y top box` : The Y width of the top box
+  * `mid` : The X position of the vertival line
-  * `Y bott box` : The Y width of the bottom box
+  * `bot` : The size of the bottom rect on the Y axis